rluetzner/schafe-sind-bessere-rasenmaeher/content/tech/i-toot-with-the-power-of-curl.md

 The last step, now that we have the user-specific access token for our app, is to actually toot a message.
 The leancrew.com article I used as a tutorial resorted to using Python here, but I wanted to keep this as simple as possible.

+{{< aside >}}
-> I still ended up with Python in the script, because I figured it would be the safest way to parse a value from a JSON string.
+I still ended up with Python in the script, because I figured it would be the safest way to parse a value from a JSON string.

->
-> `jq` is also an option, but the chance that `python` is already installed is basically 100% and at least in my experience `jq` has to be installed manually at some point.
+`jq` is also an option, but the chance that `python` is already installed is basically 100% and at least in my experience `jq` has to be installed manually at some point.
+{{</ aside >}}

 This should work: